drduh/Debian-Privacy-Server-Guide/README.md

 [...]
 ```

-Verify your local IP address is the same as the server:
+Verify the local IP address is the same as the remote host:

 ```console
 $ curl -4 https://icanhazip.com/